 In addition to active participation on the clinical rotation, students will have scheduled meetings with the Associate Dean for Diversity and Inclusion to facilitate career development and mentoring.

 A $2,000 diversity scholarship will be offered – $1,000 prior to completion and $1,000 after completion of the rotation.

 Application involves two phases.
 The first phase includes submitting a letter of intent and two letters of recommendation at least 12 weeks prior to the start of the fourth-year rotation.
 The letter of intent should describe your interest in Ohio State, including specialty and career aspirations, along with your personal history of activity and future plans to address health disparities.
 The letter should be no more than two pages in length.
 The letters of recommendation should comment on your academic performance and potential to excel in residency.
 One of the letters should be submitted by an assistant or associate dean from your medical school.
 Scanned PDF versions of the letters should be submitted confidentially by each author via email to:

-Associate Dean, Diversity & Inclusion
+Director, Office for Diversity & Inclusion

 The second phase of the application process will be completed by those students who are selected for the program after review of the three submitted letters.
 At least eight weeks prior to the rotation, please complete the Association of American Medical Colleges Visiting Student Application Service application via the VSAS website.
 In addition, the Underrepresented in Medicine Visiting Students will need to comply with the requirements listed on the visiting and international student page.